blazejsewera/notipie/README.md

 - `make`,
 - `yarn` with `node.js` version `lts/gallium = v16`.

+## Quick start
+Just run `make` from the project root.
+All dependencies for all modules should automatically download, and example configs should be copied to `core` and `ui`.

+Read the output of this command, it will inform you about your nvm and Go installation.

+To quickly run the application for development, execute `make -j2 dev`.

 ### Recommended environment setup
 #### Go
 For Linux, use a package manager to download Go `1.18` or higher, e.g.,